There are no open employment opportunities at this time.

 Applicant qualifications include:

-Able to commit 15 hours per week within our business hours Monday - Friday from 8:30 am to 5:00 pm during the academic semester
+Able to commit 15 hours per week within United Way of the Brazos Valley's business hours Monday - Friday from 8:30 am to 5:00 pm during the academic semester

 Minimum 3.0 GPA in your field of study